 3. How much ongoing vendor support do I get with a CRM implementation?

-At 360 View, we understand the commitment each intuition makes when implementing CRM and we understand the financial industry.
+At 360 View, we understand the commitment each institution makes when implementing CRM and we understand the financial industry.
 We offer dedicated resources and a scalable process to help clients succeed.

 In addition, we offer training opportunities across multiple channels, including at our training facility, on site at your office, or via video conferencing.
 Our Community Forum allows clients to access training materials and videos as needed, as well as connecting with our support and training teams, even other client users.